sitting-duck/mesh-bind-cpp-opengl/README.md

 ![wasp-rotate](https://github.com/sitting-duck/mesh-bind-cpp-opengl/assets/1289702/1542b907-6223-495a-ad31-d45d41a1342d)

-The controls are very rudimentary key board contsols and you can rotate and translate the camera and the mesh.
+The controls are very rudimentary keyboard controls and you can rotate and translate the camera and the mesh.
+The boxes are joints to show the skeleton, normally I will not display these.

 At the center of all this there is the Scene